Dakunvarlar/alx-low_level_programming-2/0x00-hello_world/README.md

- a script that generates the assembly code a script that compiles a C file and creates an executable a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+ a script that generates the assembly code a script that compiles a C file and creates an executable a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line. a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.